felleslosninger/docs/_docs/Maskinporten/maskinporten_protocol_token.md

 The client requests a token by passing the JWT-bearer authorization grant to the /token endpoint.

-Maskinporten only There are different parameters available for the request, depending on grant type and client authentication method.
-The following always apply:

 | Header parameters  | Value |
 | --- | --- |